davidjgoss/davidjgoss.co/blog/_posts/2018-11-27-faster-builds.md

 At this point, there are a couple of elephants in the room: things that aren't optimisation at all, but could make the build faster:

-- **Less stuff** - What can you spin out to be a separate library, or microservice?
+- **Less stuff** - What can you spin out to be a separate library, or service?
 Areas of the code that are discreet, well-tested and rarely change are the best candidates.
 - **Faster machinery** - There's nothing like throwing money at a problem.
-But in all seriousness, hardware is cheap compared to developer time and attention.
-If you can upgrade your CI servers, you should.
+But in all seriousness, hardware and cloud compute power are cheap compared to developer time and attention.
+If you can afford more CI power, you should unquestionably get it.

 ## Quick wins on the command line